-Normally a minimum 2.1 Honours degree or equivalent in Geography, Environmental Science, Geoscience, Engineering, Economics, Archaeology or a similar subject.
+A good honours degree from a recognised university (typically a 2:2 or higher) in Geography, Environmental Science, Geoscience, Engineering, Economics, Archaeology or a similar subject.

 Months of entry